-Starting November 22, 2016, lights and snowflakes will be illuminating this thoroughfare.
+Starting in mid-November, lights will be illuminating this thoroughfare.
 Check it out on your way to Union Square or the Embarcadero.

 The Fairmont, one of SF's grandest hotels, has a long tradition of creating elegant Christmas displays designed to enchant its guests and the public.
 The highlight every year is the completely edible two-story gingerbread house in the lobby.

-On Friday, December 16, 2016 from 6 to 8pm, you can watch a parade of boats lit up with holiday decorations cruise along the SF waterfront.
-The route starts from Pier 39, heads west past Fisherman's Wharf, Fort Mason, and the St. Francis Yacht Club, and turns around off of Crissy Field.
+On Friday, December 16 starting at from 6 pm, you can watch a parade of boats lit up with holiday decorations cruise along the SF waterfront.
+This event is set up by the St. Francis Yacht Club.

 The Parol Lantern Festival is a Filipino-American holiday tradition that showcases some of the most unique and festive San Francisco Christmas lights.
-The 14th annual event will take place on Saturday, December 10, 2016 from 5 to 9pm.
+The annual event will take place on Saturday, December 10, 2022.